renurevzranju/map/README.md

 # Neighborhood Map project

-Front-End Web Developer Nanodegree Course Fifth Project <a href="http://www.udacity.com" target="_blank">Udacity</a><br>
+Front-End Web Developer Nanodegree Course Fifth Project [Udacity](https://udacity.com)<br>

 The Neighborhood Map is created using ```Google Map API``` and ```FourSquare API```.
-The code was structured using the M-V-VM model (ie..) <a href="https://knockoutjs.com">Knockout JS</a> which is used to develop a single-page application featuring a map of my neighborhood, adding additional functionality to this application.
+The code was structured using the M-V-VM model (ie..)
+[Knockout JS](https://knockoutjs.com) which is used to develop a single-page application featuring a map of my neighborhood, adding additional functionality to this application.

 ---------------------------------------------

 ## Getting started
 ### To run the application

-1. Download the repository <a href="https://github.com/renurevzranju/map">Neighborhood Map Project</a> to your Desktop
+1. Download the repository [Neighborhood Map Project](https://github.com/renurevzranju/map) to your Desktop
 2. To inspect the site on your phone, you can run a local server

   ```bash